Break the Rules (album): Singles

 The songs "Think of Me" and "No More Tears" were released as a double A-side single shortly after the release of the album.
-A video was made for "Think of Me" in New York during photo sessions for the album artwork.
+"Think of Me" was used as the Meiji Confectionary Fran commercial song while "No More Tears" was used as Kosé Cosmetics Luminous commercial song.
+A video directed by Masashi Mutō was made for "Think of Me" in New York during photo sessions for the album artwork.
 No video was made for "No More Tears."
-Previous songs that appear on the album have all been slightly modified.
-These songs include "Never End", "Please Smile Again" and "Cross Over".
-"Cross Over" features a rap verse from Poppa LQ.
-Unique among Amuro albums is that it features her first attempt at singing a song entirely in English on the track "Looking for You".
+The single peaked at number seven on the Oricon Singles Chart, making it her lowest charting single at that point.